sap-tutorials/Tutorials/tutorials/cp-apm-02-add-ui/cp-apm-02-add-ui.md

 ## Details
 ### You will learn
-  - How to use SAP Web IDE Full-Stack HTML5 templates and the Annotation Modeler to create a UI for your business application.
+  - How to use SAP Web IDE Full-Stack HTML5 templates and the Annotation Modeler to create a UI for your business application

 ---